specto/foldergal/README.md

 1. create a user to run the service e.g. `foldergaluser`
 1. create the folder `/var/run/foldergal` and make the service user it's owner
 1. create a file `/usr/local/rc.d/foldergal` make sure it is executable
-1. put there the contents of `rc-foldergal-freebsd.sh` and edit
+1. put there the contents of `rc-example-freebsd.sh` and edit
 1. set the service user, correct paths, port, public name
 1. add the line `foldergal_enable="yes"` in /etc/rc.conf
 1. `service foldergal start`